 Hormones and Neurotransmitters

 I find most of my weight loss patients wishing that they had a thyroid problem as an explanation for why they keep gaining or can’t lose weight but less than 10% of obese individuals suffer from hypothyroidism.14 If overweight patients are indeed suffering from a hypothyroid condition we can support healthy thyroid function with appropriate amounts of iodine15, tyrosine, copper16, zinc17 and avoidance of excessive selenium18.
 Herbs like ashwagandha19, schisandra and coleus can help balance thyroid function.

-Leptin in an important component in the long term regulation of body weight.
+Leptin is an important component in the long-term regulation of body weight.
 Increasing leptin helps decrease food intake and increase metabolism.
-Adiponectin is a hormone secreted by fat cells that helps regulate metabolism of fats and sugar.
+Adiponectin is a hormone secreted by fat cells that helps regulate the metabolism of fats and sugar.
 Optimizing adiponectin and leptin levels plays an important role in maintaining a healthy weight.
 EPA has been shown to increase adiponectin levels in vitro.23 Mild weight loss induced by calorie restriction may have beneficial effects on leptin levels.24

 Deficiencies of vitamin B3, B6, C, zinc, magnesium, and lipotrophic factors such as choline, methionine and inositol can adversely affect healthy fat metabolism.